-The second-last time I watched Back To The Future was in July 2019 at an outdoor cinema at Hyde Park in London.
+The second-last time I watched Back to the Future at the time of writing was in July 2019 at an outdoor cinema at Hyde Park in London.

-At the time – a time which feels like 90 years ago – I vehemently protested with the event organisers because the access to the screening was strictly limited, whilst Hyde Park has 350 acres of free space all around.
+At the time – a pre-Brexit time which feels like 90 years ago now – I’d vehemently protested with the event promoters because access to the screening was strictly limited even though Hyde Park has 350 acres of unrestricted space.
 I additionally protested because you needed to collect a paper wristband to enter, and I also eventually protested like a madman because the big screen was put on mute, and you would only be able to listen and follow through if you could get a pair of branded wireless headphones they borrowed you – and, of course, there was just a limited stock of them.

 What was the point, exactly?

-Who could possibly be disrupted by some full-audio outdoor cinema, in the middle of Hyde Park, at half-past five in the afternoon in the summer?
+Who could possibly be disrupted by some full-audio summer outdoor cinema in the middle of Hyde Park at five o’clock in the afternoon?

 Where were the last-minute teenagers shouting over each other and the pensioners picnicking in the park with completely inappropriate food?